 Increasing and decreasing life insurance premium

-- A typical example of increasing premiums is the term plan with the increased premium.
+- A typical example of increasing premiums is the term plan with an increased premium.

 - Decreasing premium is applicable in mortgage redemption policies, where the premium goes down with the decrease in the policy holder’s outstanding loan amount.

-- Tax benefit available only for the premium paid for specified persons.
+- Tax benefits available only for the premium paid for specified persons.

 - Premium paid for policies in the name of any other third party (other than spouse or children) such as parents or in-laws is not eligible for deduction under section 80C.